syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/licensing/licensing-troubleshoot.md

 * Go to the start trials [page](https://syncfusion.com/account/manage-trials/start-trials) and start a trial.
 * Finally proceed to the [Trial & Downloads section](https://www.syncfusion.com/account/manage-trials/downloads) to obtain the [license key](https://ej2.syncfusion.com/aspnetcore/documentation/licensing/license-key-generation/).

-## Registering license key for Syncfusion ASP.NET Core and Essential Javascript ES5 Controls
+## Registering license key for Syncfusion JavaScript Components used in ASP.NET Core App

 If you are using [Syncfusion JavaScript Components](https://ej2.syncfusion.com/home/) in application, then you have to register license for ASP.NET Core in `Program.cs` and for JavaScript components register license in `_Layout.cshtml` as follows,